Lars Schänzler: Career

-Schänzler started playing badminton at the aged of eight.
+Schänzler started playing badminton aged eight.
 In 2013, he became the boys' singles runner-up at the U-19 German Championships.
 At the same year, he competed at the European Junior Championships reaching the quarter finals.
 Together with the national team, he won the bronze medals at the 2014, 2016, 2018 European Men's Team Championships and at the 2017 European Mixed Team Championships.